jsguerra/monorepo-turbo-mfe/README.md

-# Turborepo starter
+# Monorepo using Turborepo

-This is an official npm starter turborepo.
+This is a monorepo using Turoborepo and is setup as a microfrontend.

 ## What's inside?